beberlei/context/README.md

 This strict seperation does not even have to lead to overengineering and non-rapid application building.
 It is very simple to build rapid prototypes on top of the context abstraction.

-    Note: This library is in README-driven-development.
-The snapshot of examples here is not yet implemented fully.

 ## Features

 * Support mapping Requests (HTTP, Console, or any input for that matter) on model-request